farirpgs/fari-app/lib/docs/fate-stunts.md

 - **Bloodlust.** Once per scene, when you inflict a physical consequence, you gain one additional invocation of that consequence.
 (Peter Blake)
 - **Demoralising Stance/My Weapon Speaks For Me/Talking With My Fists.** As a trained fighter, you are able to adopt a stance that makes it unequivocally clear how capable you are of handing someone his ass.
 Whenever displaying your fighting stance or threatening someone with violence, you may roll Fight instead of Provoke to scare them. (adapted from Spirit of the Century SRD, §6.13.2)
 - **Hidden Weapons.** Your knowledge of weapons helps you conceal them.
-You may use Fight instead of Burglary to conceal weaponry. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+You may use Fight instead of Burglary to conceal weaponry.
 - **Mixed Martial Artist.** You practice judo or another grappling-based martial art.
-You may use Fight instead of Physique to create advantages related to wrestling and pinning. (adapted from [http://dfrpg-resources.wikispaces.com/Stunts](http://dfrpg-resources.wikispaces.com/Stunts))
+You may use Fight instead of Physique to create advantages related to wrestling and pinning.
 - **Parry Everything.** Your hand-eye coordination is superb, and perhaps you could even deflect a bullet with your weapon.
 You may use Fight to defend against Shoot attacks.
 (The GM may limit this stunt by having it only apply to slower projectiles or those fired from another zone.) (adapted from [http://dfrpg-resources.wikia.com/wiki/Stunts](http://dfrpg-resources.wikia.com/wiki/Stunts))
 - **Whip Grip.** You can use Fight to grab things with a whip.
 (Peter Blake)